🏸

 Withdrawn Before Any Match

 Team is removed completely.
 All their scheduled matches are removed too.
-Remaining teams' stats are unaffected.

 ⚠️